-This Dual Credit Memorandum of Understanding ("MOU" or "Agreement") is entered into by and between ST. PHILIP'S COLLEGE (herein referred to as "the College"), a college of the ALAMO COMMUNITY COLLEGE DISTRICT (herein as "Alamo District"), referred to Colleges Bracken Christian School a private or charter high school (hereinafter referred to as both "School" and "School District"), to facilitate the cooperation between the College and School in the provision of instruction of Dual Credit courses for their School.
+This Dual Credit Memorandum of Understanding ("MOU" or "Agreement") is entered into by and between ST. PHILIP'S COLLEGE (herein referred to as "the College"), a college of the ALAMO COMMUNITY COLLEGE DISTRICT (herein referred to as "Alamo Colleges District"), and Calvary Chapel Christian Academy a private or charter high school (hereinafter referred to as both "School" and "School District"), to facilitate the cooperation between the College and School in the provision of instruction of Dual Credit courses for their School.
 Each College and School are herein referred to as a "Party," and collectively as "Parties."
 The Parties enter into this Agreement under the general provisions of the Interlocal Cooperation Act, Texas Government Code Chapter 791.